isa-group/project-template-nodejs/README.md

 and grunt default task will be executed.

 > To see more about grunt tasks and Gruntfile.js go to [modify Gruntfile section](#4-modify-gruntfile)

+## Adapting a Swagger project to Project template

+If you create your project and imported with Swagger, you must follow this step to achieve a fast and good adaptation:

+1. Clone template repository in your desired location for project.
+2. Copy name, version and description from your project 'package.json' to project template cloned.
+3. Change the necessary configs (ports, etc.)
+4. Move the folders ['api', 'service', 'controllers', 'utils'] to: '/src/backend/'.
+5. Merge file from '/src/backend/index.js' with your 'index.js' file.
+    * If you dont want a frontend in your project, remove the lines that binds web to frontend folder
+6. Add swagger modules dependencies with yarn (connect, etc...)
+7. Check check the correct functioning of the project.

 ## How to adapt the template